 Tree Care in Newark, DE: Winter Tree Problems

-Tree care in Newark, DE is an all year activity.
+Tree care in Newark, DE is an all-year activity.
 During winters in the Northeast, many species of trees and shrubs go dormant and stop producing new branch and leaf growth.
 In some ways, this dormancy is similar to certain mammals, such as grizzly bears that hibernate throughout the coldest months and wait for the spring to jump back into activity.
-However, trees are unlike these animals in that they are unable to move to a safe and snug hideaway and are often exposed to the most intense of weather conditions.
+However, trees are unlike these animals in that they are unable to move to a safe and snug hideaway and are often exposed to the most intense of weather conditions, which can lead to winter tree problems.

-Harsh winters in Delaware can be quite stressful on trees, particularly on young and newly replanted ones.
-One key aspect of tree care in Wilmington, DE is inspecting trees throughout the winter to ensure they are successfully withstanding the wind, weather, and other exterior forces.
+Harsh winter weather in Delaware can be quite stressful on trees, particularly on young trees and newly planted trees.
+One key aspect of tree care in Wilmington, DE is inspecting trees throughout the winter to ensure they are successfully withstanding the wind, cold weather, and other exterior forces.

 Three Common Problems for Winter Tree Care in Newark, DE